nRFCloud/mqtt-bridge-mosquitto/README.md

     * `yarn install` or `npm install`
 2. Compile package
    * `yarn compile`
 3. Initialize context.
-This creates MQTT Team Device credentials, pulls nRF Cloud account info, creates certificates for the local AWS IoT broker, and saves the resulting keys to ssm parameters.
+This creates an MQTT Team Device with credentials, pulls nRF Cloud account info, creates a certificate for the local AWS IoT broker, and saves the resulting keys to AWS SSM parameters.
     * `yarn bridge-init <nRF Cloud API key> -e <nRF Cloud endpoint>`
-    * `<nRF Cloud endpoint>` defaults to https://api.nRF Cloud.com
+    * `<nRF Cloud endpoint>` defaults to https://api.nrfcloud.com
 4. Deploy the application
    * You may first need to run cdk bootstrap with your aws account info
      * `yarn cdk bootstrap`
    * `yarn cdk deploy`

 ## Demo Stack
-In addition the bridge stack, this repo also includes a demo stack that gives a good example of what you could use a bridge for.
-The demo stores data using Iot rules that persist data to Timestream, and starts up a grafana instance for visualizing the data.
+In addition the bridge stack, this repo also includes a demo stack that gives a good example of a use case for the bridge.
+The demo stores data using IoT rules that persist data to Timestream, and starts up a grafana instance for visualizing the data.

 **Setup steps**